Select Fitbit smartwatches and fitness trackers are up to 27 percent off

 Fitbit has cut the price of some of its smartwatches and fitness trackers on Amazon today.
-If you’re ready to be active then you can save up to 27 percent.
+If you’re ready to be active, then you can save up to 27 percent on several of the company’s devices.

 Here are Fitbit’s deals: